terikon/cordova-plugin-photo-library/README.md

 - saveImage and saveVideo should return saved libraryItem.
 - Improve documentation.
 - EXIF rotation hell is not handled on browser platform.
+- partialCallback currently implemented only for iOS platform. android and browser platform implementations needed.

 # References